 One mark of that invisibility, or better, technique for achieving it, is notational.
 In Gentzen-style sequent calculus formulations of reason relations, there is no separate sign for the relation of incompatibility.
 Incompatibilities are notationally assimilated to implications.
-To say that Γ is incompatible with A (what I am expressing by " $\Gamma \#$ A"), in a system of single-succedent sequents we write something like " Γ , A |~ \perp ."
-This attributes a property, call it "incoherence" to everything on the left of the turnstile, and says which property it is by using the perp sign for absurdity.
-Incoherence is expressed as implication of the absurd.
-This notation obviously builds in the symmetry of incompatibility, since " Γ , A, B |~ \perp says both that, in the context of Γ , B is incompatible with A and that, in the context of Γ , A is incompatible with B (and similarly for any element of Γ).
-In multisuccedent sequent calculi the same effect is achieved-even less transparently-by foregoing the special sign for absurdity and having an empty right-hand side.
-It is a measure of the success of this notational sleight-of-hand in distracting from and hiding the commitment to the symmetry of incompatibility that Gentzen, who basically agrees with Tarski about the structural properties of logical consequence relations (even though he uses lists of sentences where Tarski uses sets), does not treat the symmetry of incompatibility as one of his structural principles of reason relations.
+To say that Γ is incompatible with A (what we are expressing by " Γ #A"), we write something like " $\Gamma, A \succ$ " (notice the empty right side).
+This attributes a property, call it "incoherence" to everything on the left of the turnstile.
+This notation obviously builds in the symmetry of incompatibility, since " $\Gamma, A, B \succ$ " says both that, in the context of Γ, B is incompatible with A and that, in the context of Γ , A is incompatible with B (and similarly for any element of Γ).
+It is a measure of the success of this notational sleightof-hand in distracting from and hiding the commitment to the symmetry of incompatibility that Gentzen, who basically agrees with Tarski about the structural properties of logical consequence relations (even though he uses lists of sentences where Tarski uses sets), does not treat the symmetry of incompatibility as one of his structural principles of reason relations.
 He does not enumerate it alongside monotonicity and transitivity (his "Thinning" and "Cut").
+This substantial structural commitment is invisible to him as a distinct issue.
+(He builds it into the structural principle of "Permutation" as applied to the premises of the sequents with empty right-hand sides that he uses to encode incompatibilities.)
+A related issue, further downstream, is that even logicians prepared to relax the monotonicity requirement on consequence or implication relations typically do not-and some approaches, for instance in terms of defaults, cannot-accommodate also the possibility of nonmonotonic incompatibility relations.

-III.
-Bilateral Pragmatic Renderings of Reason Relations
+1.3 Bilateral Pragmatic Renderings of Reason Relations

-I began by distinguishing a semantic order of explanation, whose key conception is a distinction between two truth-values, true and false, with a pragmatic order of explanation, whose key conception is a distinction between two acts or practical attitudes, acceptance and rejection.
-In both cases there is a need to postulate something beyond declarative sentences, something that is in some sense expressed by such sentences, that is what is in the first instance true or false, accepted or rejected: the bearers of the truth-values, the objects of the doxastic attitudes.
+We began by contrasting a semantic order of explanation, whose key conception is a distinction between two truth-values, true and false, with a pragmatic order of explanation, whose key conception is a distinction between two practical attitudes, acceptance and rejection (corresponding to acts of assertion and denial).
+In both cases there is a need to postulate something beyond declarative sentences, something that is in some sense expressed by such sentences, that is what is in the first instance true or false, accepted or rejected: the bearers of the truth-values and the objects of the doxastic attitudes.
 A traditional semantic approach is to understand propositional contents as intensions: functions from a set of arguments to truth-values.
-I have been sketching an alternate approach, within the pragmatic order of explanation.
-It looks instead to reasons interlocutors can have to adopt the basic attitudes of doxastic acceptance and rejection.
+We have been introducing an alternate approach, within the pragmatic order of explanation.
+It looks instead to understand the propositional contents expressed by declarative sentences in terms of reasons interlocutors can have to adopt the basic attitudes of doxastic acceptance and rejection.